-- Commit a larger share of CPA funding for affordable housing and the Housing Trust Fund. - An expanded inclusionary zoning bylaw with a payment-in-lieu of units option would provide another opportunity for capitalizing the Fund (see strategy V.B.3). - The dedication of some amount of the taxes raised from short-term rentals to the Affordable Housing Trust should be considered.
+- Commit a larger share of CPA funding for affordable housing and the Housing Trust Fund.
+On average, the Town has allocated approximately ?% of its annual CPA allocation to community housing efforts. - An expanded inclusionary zoning bylaw with a payment-in-lieu of units option would provide another opportunity for capitalizing the Fund (see strategy V.B.3).

-Support of state legislation or a Home Rule petition for transfer tax or impact fees on high-value home sales to help capitalize the Affordable Housing Trust Fund.
+- The dedication of some amount of the taxes raised from short-term rentals to the Affordable Housing Trust should be considered. - Support of state legislation or a Home Rule petition for transfer tax or impact fees on high-value home sales to help capitalize the Affordable Housing Trust Fund.
 For example, to provide some disincentive for transferring property and to secure funding for more affordable housing development, sought state legislative approval for a transfer tax fee as part of House Bill 4201.
 This bill required that the seller pay 1⁄2% of the sales price to the Town of Nantucket or its designee with some exceptions, the fees to be deposited in the Affordable Housing Trust Fund.